wanderluster-project/outerspatial-builder/README.md

 ## Thanks

-This library was initially built by the U.S. National Park Service's [NPMap team](https://www.nps.gov/npmap/) and called NPMap Builder.
-The agency recently decided to make the repository private, but luckily they made it available in the public domain so we ([Trailhead Labs](https://www.trailheadlabs.com)) have decided to host it and push development forward.
+Initial development on this project was done by the U.S. National Park Service's [NPMap team](https://www.nps.gov/npmap/) and called NPMap Builder.
+The agency recently made the repository private, but luckily made the code available in the public domain so we ([Trailhead Labs](https://www.trailheadlabs.com)) have decided to host it and push development forward.

 ## Build